ritessshhh/NSP/README.md

 # Testing Cross-Lingual Text Comprehension in LLMs Using Next Sentence Prediction

-The contains the codebase for everything we did in the research paper.
-From generating Dataset to Testing all 3 LLMs.
+This repository contains the codebase for the research paper, "Testing Cross-Lingual Text Comprehension in LLMs Using Next Sentence Prediction".
+It includes everything from dataset generation to testing all three Large Language Models (LLMs).

 ## About The Project